veertuinc/anka-docs/content/en/docs/Getting Started/linux.md

   Set up your Anka Build Cloud on Linux.
 ---

 Welcome!
-This tutorial will guide you through setting up your Anka Build Cloud on Linux using Docker and docker-compose.
+This tutorial guides you through setting up your Anka Build Cloud on Linux using Docker and Docker-Compose.

 ## Necessary hardware